Skip to content

 ZENZ SUPPORTS YOUNG WOMEN IN KAMPALA

 In Kampala thousands of young women are forced into prostitution to earn money for food, rent and other basic expenses.
-Several of them comes from the countryside to Uganda's capital with promises of good job opportunities.
+Several of them come from the countryside to Uganda's capital with promises of good job opportunities.
 Owners of bars, restaurants, hotels and the like promise them that they can work for them and make good money.
-Instead it turns out that they have to go to bed with the customers, and the women ends up selling their bodies as prostitutes to be able to support themselves and their family.
-Many of the women becomes pregnant with men, they never see again.
+Instead it turns out that they have to sleep with the customers.
+The women end up selling their bodies as prostitutes to be able to support themselves and their family.
+Many of the women become pregnant with men, they never see again.

 ZENZ supports the effort of PlanBørnefonden to get the young women in Kampala out of this terrible situation.
 By giving them a free hairdressing education, they get the opportunity to make money without selling their bodies to get food on the table.
 Our collaboration with PlanBørnefonden makes it possible to provide hope and new opportunities for the vulnerable young women.

-“At ZENZ we are constantly working to make the world an even better place to live for everyone.
+“At ZENZ we are constantly working to make the world an even better place for everyone to live in.
 We do not only work for a healthier and cleaner environment and climate.
 Our goal is also to promote equality between men and women.
 We can do that by supporting PlanBørnefonden's entrepreneurial project for young women in Uganda.
-Through the project we can help them out of prostitution so they can get an education and a job, which can help them to a more secure future,” explains the owners of ZENZ, Anne Sophie Skjødt Willumsen and Jørgen Skjødt, who passionately tells about their work.
+Through the project we can help them out of prostitution so they can get an education and a job, which can help them to a more secure future,”

 TOGETHER WE CAN MAKE A DIFFERENCE

-Ever since our foundation, ZENZ has supported important initiatives of our welfare.
+Ever since ZENZ was founded it has supported important initiatives that promote our welfare.
 Equality between men and women is one of them.
 By supporting PlanBørnefonden the women in Kampala get the opportunity to learn a craft, meanwhile their children are taken care of in a safe place during the day.
 PlanBørnefonden has established kindergardens, where the children are taken care of, while their mothers are trained as tailors or hairdressers.
 The mothers are also taught to take care of the children's well-being, nutrition and health.

 Our partners are carefully selected.
-They must be able to document that they behave responsibly locally as well as globally.
-ZENZ is constantly working to be role models for our colleagues in the industry by leading the way, and we believe that we can make a difference together.
+They must be able to document that they behave responsibly, locally as well as globally.
+ZENZ is constantly working towards becoming a role model for their colleagues in the industry.
+By leading the way, we believe that we can make a difference together.
 It is our hope that through the collaboration with PlanBørnefonden, it is possible to make a difference for those who really need it.

 AN EDUCATION IS THE WAY OUT OF PROSTITUTION